Individualized Policy Evaluation and Learning under Clustered Network Interference: Empirical Application

 \subsection{Results}

-Table~\ref{tab:estV} presents the estimated values of learned individualized policies based on our proposed estimator (``Additive IPW'') and those based on the standard IPW estimators with and without interference.
-We find that the proposed policy learning methodology achieves the best performance across all treatment cost specifications, yielding the highest estimated policy values.
-Interestingly, the learned policies based on the standard IPW estimator perform better when ignoring interference across all cases.
-The proportion of treated units varies substantially from one methodology to another with the standard IPW estimator that does not account for interference treating the smallest proportion of units.
+Table~\ref{tab:estV} presents the estimated values of the learned individualized policies based on our proposed \addIPW{} estimator and those based on the standard IPW estimators with unknown, anonymous, and no interference.
+While both \addIPW{} and \addDR{} estimators are consistent when propensity scores are known, we exclude the \addDR{} estimator in this application due to poor fit of the outcome model, leading to a degenerate learned policy.

+We find that the proposed policy learning methodology consistently achieves the best performance across all treatment cost specifications, yielding the highest estimated policy values.
+In this example, since each cluster contains only a small number of units (mostly 2 or 3), the standard IPW estimator with unknown interference does not suffer from a significantly large estimation variance and performs reasonably well.
+As a result, its estimated policy value and the proportion of treated units (reported in parentheses) are relatively close to those of our proposed method.
+The IPW estimator with anonymous interference performs slightly worse, as it fails to account for heterogeneous spillover effects within clusters.
+In contrast, the learned policy based on the standard IPW estimator that ignores interference performs the worst in all cases, yielding the lowest policy values and treating the smallest proportion of units.

-We also report the estimated coefficients of the linear policies in Table~\ref{tab:coef}, normalized by the absolute magnitude of estimated intercept $|\hat\beta_0|$.
+We also report the estimated coefficients of the linear policies in Table~\ref{tab:coef}, normalized by the absolute magnitude of the estimated intercept $|\hat\beta_0|$.
 Here, we use the entire data to learn a single policy under each methodology.
-We find that, regardless of costs, the optimal ITR tends to negatively depend on student's grade and household's poverty score while it has a positive relationship with household's size across all methodologies.
-This implies that the optimal policies tend to give a priority to children who are in a lower grade level and reside in larger and poorer households.
+We find that, regardless of costs, the optimal ITR tends to negatively depend on the student's grade and the household's poverty score, while it has a positive relationship with household's size across all methodologies.
+This implies that optimal policies tend to give priority to children who are in a lower grade level and reside in larger and poorer households.

-However, the estimated optimal policy based on the standard IPW estimator that ignores interference, can yield degenerate results.
-For instance, when the cost is 20\%, the coefficients for both grade level and poverty score are zero, indicating the failure to leverage heterogeneity due to the underlying interference mechanism.
-In addition, although the standard IPW estimator with interference yields the estimated coefficients of the same sign as those based on our methodology, its statistical inefficiency may have yielded the lower policy values as shown in Table~\ref{tab:estV}.
+However, the estimated optimal policy based on the standard IPW estimator without interference can yield qualitatively different results.
+For example, when the cost is 20\% and 25\%, the estimated coefficients for the grade level become positive, implying the opposite treatment recommendation rule.
+Furthermore, although the standard IPW estimator with interference yields the estimated coefficients of the same sign as those based on our methodology, its statistical inefficiency may have produced lower policy values, as shown in Table~\ref{tab:estV}.